jdleesmiller/cross_entropy/README.md

 ### What is the Cross Entropy method?

-It's basically like a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) without the biological stuff.
-Instead, it works on nice, pure probability distributions.
+It's basically like a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) without the biological analogy.
+Instead, it uses probability distributions.
 You start by specifying a probability distribution for the optimal values, based on your initial guess.
 The CEM then
 - generates samples based on that distribution,
 - scores them according to the objective function, and
-- uses the highest-scoring samples to update the parameters of the probability distribution, so it converges on an optimal value.
+- uses the lowest-scoring samples (that is, this library assumes that we want to minimize the objective function) to update the parameters of the probability distribution, so it converges on an optimal value.

-It has relatively few tunable parameters, and it automatically balances diversification and intensification.
+It has relatively few tuneable parameters, and it automatically balances diversification and intensification.
 It is robust to noise in the objective function, so it is very useful for parameter tuning and simulation work.

 ### Supported problem types